Jim Kulpa Education Coordinator

 It is the policy and practice of the Nipawin Hawks Junior “A” Hockey Club to provide an annual scholarship of $1,000 to each player that plays for the club for a full season.
 The terms, conditions, and qualifications of this annual $1,000 scholarship are as follows:

-2. To qualify for the scholarship and claim the funds, the player must be registered, full time, in any post-secondary institution, a university, college, or technical school prior to January 31st of the upcoming year after completing their last year of Junior hockey eligibility.
-To receive this scholarship fund, players must submit proof of successful completion of a University, College or Technical School semester to the Head Coach or Education Coordinator prior to May 31st, complete with a mailing address for cheque distributon.
+- To qualify for the scholarship and claim the funds, the player must be registered, in any post-secondary institution, a university, college, or technical school within18 months after completing their last year of Junior hockey eligibility.
+To receive this scholarship fund, players must submit proof of successful completion of a University, College or Technical School semester to the Head Coach or Education Coordinator complete with a mailing address for check distribution.
 Scholarship funds to accommodate other programs such as Correspondence Courses, Safety Training, Apprenticeship Training, etc., may be awarded at the discretion of the board.

-3. Should a player quit the hockey club, leave the team on their own accord, or request a trade, they will forfeit any claim to all scholarship funds they have accumulated, both present and past years.
-Payout of scholarship funds could occur in this situation due to an extraordinary circumstance, however, this would require the approval of the Board of Directors by motion.
+- Should a player quit the hockey club, leave the team on their own accord, or request a trade, they will forfeit any claim to all scholarship funds they have accumulated, both present and past years.
+Payout of scholarship funds could occur in this situation due to an extraordinary circumstance; however, this would require the approval of the Board of Directors by motion.

-7. Once a player has completed playing junior hockey and fails to attend the school of their choice prior to January 31st of the upcoming year they will lose all claim to the scholarship funds.
+- Once a player has completed playing junior hockey and fails to attend the school of their choice prior to the expiration of 18 months they will lose all claim to the scholarship funds.

 I have read and understand these terms and conditions: